saber778899/ADTS-FRAMEWORK/README.md

 $ python track.py
 ```

-For a quantitative evaluation of AstroTracNet's tracking performance on the AstroMultiObj dataset, please refer to [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details
+For a quantitative evaluation of AstroTracNet's tracking performance on the AstroMultiObj dataset, please refer to [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details.Please place the AstroMultiObj dataset in TrackEval/data/gt/mot_challenge and the tracking results in TrackEval/data/trackers/mot_challenge

 # Acknowledgement